seungjeh39/Oscilloscope/README.md

 # MCP3008 ADC Chip

+The MCP3008 ADC chip is a 8-channel, 10-bit, SPI-based ADC (analog to digital converter).
+It measures 8 different analog voltages with 10-bit resolution and sends the result to a microcontroller via SPI communication.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details